 Until 2007, Usain Bolt held the record on 200 meters for the category of Under 17.
 However, in 2007, Jamaican sprinter, Dexter Lee broke his record and wrote his name in the history of this event and the history of the world’s athletics.
 Throughout the history of this event, Jamaica proved to be the most successful country with 726 gold, 506 silver and 327 bronze medals.
 Trinidad & Tobago is in the second place while Bahamas are in the third place.

 During the early stages of the CARIFTA Games, not a lot of countries had the capabilities to host such massive events and the capability to organize such event.
 During that time only Bahamas, Trinidad & Tobago, Barbados, Bermuda, Guadeloupe and Martinique actually had the facilities that are required to organize such a massive sporting event.
 However, as the time passed by and other countries developed their capabilities, the list of countries that were managed to host the Games and in that regards the country that actually organized this event was getting bigger with every year.

-During the 2000s, the games saw the biggest number of new host countries and those countries were Grenada, St. Kitts – Nevis and St. Lucia and all three countries build new facilities that included hotels, arenas and stadiums, press centers and many other required facilities.
+During the 2000s, the games saw the biggest number of new host countries and those countries were Grenada, St. Kitts – Nevis and St. Lucia and all three countries build new facilities that included hotels, arenas, stadiums and clubs, press centers and many other required facilities.
 As the Games continued to grow throughout the history, more and more sponsors were willing to sponsor this event and today some of the biggest companies from that part of world are participating in the organization of this event through sponsorship in what they have recognized as a great opportunity for young people to be part of something bigger.